braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/testing_canvases/sending_test_canvases.md

 ## Step 4: Launch your test

 Launch your test Canvas to allow users to start entering.
-Next, complete the user behaviors on your application that would send users through the respective Canvas journey.
+Then, complete the user behaviors on your application that would send users through the respective Canvas journey.

 Verify that your test users are receiving the intended messages from your Canvas steps.
 Note that your test users may not receive a message due to reasons not limited to:

-- Not eligible for the global control group
+- Not eligible for the Global Control Group
 - Frequency capping limitations
 - Mismatched segment membership
 - Aborted messages